KILTprotocol/kilt-workshop-101/identity.md

 All we need to create an identity is a mnemonic.

 > 💡 Mnemonics
 > In cryptography, a mnemonic is a random series of words. `gold upset segment cake universe` is a mnemonic.
 It's used to generate a public address (via a key).
-What's great about a mnemonic is that it's human-readable, so a person can simply remember it to generate their keypairs and address again later.
+What's great about a mnemonic is that it's human-readable, so a person can simply remember it to re-generate their keypairs and address later.

 ## Code